thingstelemetry/laravel-traccar/docs/reference/dto/server-attributes-data.md

 The `TrackTelemetry\Traccar\Dto\ServerAttributesData` represents the **configurable preferences and UI behavior** of a Traccar server instance.
 It provides structured access to map display settings, unit preferences, API keys, and user interface controls defined in the Traccar configuration.

+> [!WARNING]
+> These attributes may not be exhaustively documented.
+Please let us know if you find any missing attributes or better make a PR.

 ```php
 use TrackTelemetry\Traccar\Facades\Server;